deepak-srivastava/contact_type/README.md

 # Contact Type
-Set a session flag based on CiviCRM contact type.
+Custom drupal module to set a session flag based on CiviCRM contact type.